knewplay/course-vex-vrc-in-c/session3.md

 ## Demo

 * Let's see a side by side comparison of a C program with no functions used, and then the same program but with functions
-* Create and demonstrate a simple function in C that performs a specific task in PROS for robotics, such as a function to control motor speed.
+* Demonstrate a simple PROS function in C that moves a motor

 ---